 Knowledge: Algorithm

-Algorithms are sets of rules and ordered actions required to solve an addition, subtraction, multiplication or division.
+Algorithms are sets of rules and ordered actions required to perform an addition, subtraction, multiplication or division.
 In simple terms, an algorithm is the "recipe" for an operation.
 (Kilpartick, Swafford and Findell, 2001, p.
 103)

 Knowledge: Personal Algorithm